shayne-smith/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The biggest difference is that .map() creates a new array populated with the results of calling a provided function on every element in the calling array.
+The .forEach() method does NOT create a new array, but does execute a provided function once for each array element.

 2. What is the difference between a function and a method?

+A function is piece of code that is called by name.
+A method is a function for an object and is called by a name that is associated with an object.
+Methods are procedures in object-oriented programming.

 3. What is closure?

+Closure is the combination of a function enclosed with references to its surrounding state (the lexical environment).
+In other words, a closure gives you access to an outer function's scope from an inner function.

 4. Describe the four rules of the 'this' keyword.

+1) Window/Global Binding - When in global scope, the value of 'this' will be the window/console object.
+2) Implicit Binding - Whenever a preceding dot calls a function, the object before the dot is what 'this' refers to.
+3) New Binding - When using a constructor function, 'this' refers to the specific instance of the object that is created and returned by the constructor function
+4) Explicit Binding - When using JavaScript's .call() or .apply() method, 'this' is explicitly defined based on the argument passed into the .call() and .apply() methods.

 5. Why do we need super() in an extended class?

+.super() tells a parent's constructor to be concerned with the child's attributes and abstracts away the Object.create(this, Class) syntax.
+It helps to achieve simple object inheritance.

 ## Project Set up